You need the following Simdify® modules to complete this exercise: Simdify® Free Edition, Simdify® Compute Module, Simdify® Buffer Module

 If the shader compiled successfully, you should see a red square in the center of the worksheet.

 This expands the graph so that you can see all the nodes.
 As you can see, this shader is a composite data structure made from a set of atomic types.
-The template document used to create the new file was built with a Scenome application named Graph.
+The template document used to create the new file was built with a Simdify application named Graph.

 That covers the basic information about the graph.